ietsism/ietsism.github.io/_posts/2020-08-08-how-iphone-or-ios-could-be-improved.md

 ## iOS version numbering

 The version numbering of iOS is a bit awkward.
 At first I thought that Apple wanted to get to iOS 10 ASAP, to have the same version number as its Mac equivalent: OS X (OS 10).
-But no, Apple changed OS X to *macOS*, ditching the version number implicitly. (maybe because of Windows 10?)
+But no, Apple changed OS X to *macOS*, ditching the version number implicitly.
+(Maybe because of Windows 10?)
 Apple releases a new version every year.
 The yearly release cycle seems a bit artificial.
 Sometimes new versions release with not-so-major changes, at least that is how it appears to the naked eye.
 The forced version numbering also has another caveat: it renders software for non-supported hardware, like iPhone 5, to be stuck on something ugly such as `10.3.4`, likely forever.
 > Fix: stick with same major version number for over 1 year.

 ## Safari web browser